 Designing and Implementing Plan Guides

 You can use plan guides to optimize the performance of queries when you cannot or do not want to change the text of the query directly.
-Plan guides influence optimization of queries by attaching query hints or a fixed query plan to them.
 Plan guides can be created to match queries that are executed in the following contexts:

-An OBJECT plan guide matches queries that execute in the context of Transact-SQL stored procedures, user-defined scalar functions, multi-statement user-defined table-valued functions, and DML triggers.
+- OBJECT plan guides match queries that execute in the context of Transact-SQL stored procedures, scalar functions, multistatement table-valued functions, and DML triggers.

-An SQL plan guide matches queries that execute in the context of stand-alone Transact-SQL statements and batches that are not part of a database object.
+- SQL plan guides match queries that execute in the context of stand-alone Transact-SQL statements and batches that are not part of a database object.
 SQL-based plan guides can also be used to match queries that parameterize to a specified form.

-A TEMPLATE plan guide matches stand-alone queries that parameterize to a specified form.
+- TEMPLATE plan guides match stand-alone queries that parameterize to a specified form.
 These plan guides are used to override the current PARAMETERIZATION database SET option of a database for a class of queries.

-Plan guides can be used only on the SQL Server Standard, Developer, Evaluation, and Enterprise editions; however, plan guides are visible in any edition.
+Plan guides can be used only on the SQL Server 2005 Standard, Developer, Evaluation, and Enterprise editions; however, plan guides are visible in any edition.
 You can also attach a database that contains plan guides to any edition.
-Plan guides remain intact when you restore or attach a database to an upgraded version of SQL Server 2008.
+Plan guides remain intact when you restore or attach a database to an upgraded version of SQL Server 2005.
+You should verify the desirability of the plan guides in each database after performing a server upgrade.

 Plan guides are scoped to the database in which they are created.
 Therefore, only plan guides that exist in the database that is current when a query executes can be matched to the query.
 For example, if AdventureWorks is the current database and the following query executes: